Speaker Information for Ohio Linuxfest 2015

 Thank you for agreeing to speak at the Ohio LinuxFest.
 These are things we ask of you.
 We've tried to arrange these in chronological order.

 - You must register for the conference.
-The basic "Enthusiast" registration is free of charge; you can instead opt for the "OLFI" registration if you want to attend the professional training on Friday.
-Add-ons are also available for extra activities at additional charge.
+Do this now.
+The basic "Enthusiast" registration is free of charge; you can instead opt for the "Professional" registration if you want to attend the professional training on Friday or the "Supporting" level if you want to throw us extra cash :-).
+Add-ons are also available for extra activities at additional charge—note that speakers get free admission to the after party, so don't buy that.

-- All slides must be submitted by e-mail or uploaded no later than October 13.
+- All slides must be uploaded to the web site no later than September 20.
 Slides should be in a non-proprietary format such as PDF or OpenDocument.
 You can upload slides by visiting https://ohiolinux.org/user, logging in, then clicking the link for your talk under "Related content."
 Click the Edit tab, then you can upload your slides to the web site.
 If you do not want them to be publicly visible, un-check the "List" checkbox.
 Make sure you scroll down to the bottom of the page and click "Save" or the change will not be applied.
+If you run into difficulty, you can submit them by e-mail instead.

 - Unless otherwise arranged, be prepared to use your own laptop, connecting via VGA cable to a projector (native resolution 1280x800, maximum 1600x1200).
 You will need to bring an adapter if you have a different port.
 We've been told the projectors do not support Miracast.
-We will also provide a 1/8 inch audio plug at the lectern in case you want to play sound.
-Internet access will not be provided in the rooms; you may be able to get a connection via your phone.
-Have a back-up plan ready in case you cannot connect or your demo explodes (as they tend to do).
+Have a back-up plan ready in case there is networking trouble or your demo explodes (as they tend to do).
 Please contact us promptly if there is a problem.

 - Please make sure your hotel and transportation needs are met.
 Unless previously agreed to we cannot help with these costs.

-- When you arrive at the conference, you will need to check in at the registration desk.
+- When you arrive, you will need to check in for the conference at the registration desk.
 After this, please notify the Speaker Chair by phone, text, or in person at least two hours prior to your talk.
 (See the conference schedule for time and location.)
 If we don't get notice that you've arrived, we may give away your time slot to someone else!

 - A green room will be available for you to relax and go over your talk one last time.
 See the Speaker Chair for details.

 - If you want to test out your equipment with our AV setup, we intend to have some soundcheck opportunities.
-These are not yet 100% solid, but we're planning for:
+The confirmed times are:

 - All talk slots are 50 minutes in length.
 You should allow time for people to ask questions.
 Please be prompt in finishing so that the next speaker can set up.
 Arrive at least 5 minutes before your speaking time so that you can settle in and make sure everything is working.